HD 76700 b

-HD 76700 b is an exoplanet orbiting the G-type main sequence star HD 76700 approximately 198 light years away in the southern constellation Volans.
+HD 76700 b is an exoplanet orbiting the G-type main sequence star HD 76700, approximately 198 light years away in the southern constellation Volans.
 The planet was discovered in 2002, and was announced in 2003.

 Discovery

 In 2002, a group of scientists detected planets around multiple stars, along with HD 76700.
-Unlike the other planets, HD 76700 b has a short and circular orbit.
-However, according to the newest data, the planet's orbit may be slightly eccentric.
+Unlike the other planets, HD 76700 b has a short and circular orbit; however, according to the newest data, the planet's orbit may be slightly eccentric.

 Properties

-Due to the planet's high mass, it's a gas giant similar to Saturn.
+Due to the planet's high mass, it is a gas giant similar to Saturn.
 HD 76700 b was detected indirectly, so properties such as its radius, inclination, and temperature is unknown.
-HD 76700 b has a short 4 day orbit around its host due to it being 8 times closer than Mercury is to the Sun.
+HD 76700 b has a short four day orbit around its host due to it being eight times closer than Mercury is to the Sun.